casanave/Pumpkin_Spice/README.md

 - To try an ETS model.
 - To chose the model with the best combined scores of MAPE and RMSE and describe it's strengths.
 I want to reduce both as much as possible.
 - To download the best model into a pickle file saved in this repo as pumpkin_spice_predictor.
-- To wait two weeks from the data pull (10/21/2023) and blind validate the model based on those two weeks of data.
+- To a year from the data pull (10/21/2023) and blind validate the model based on the last year's data.

 # Raw Data:
 <img width="861" alt="Screenshot 2023-10-18 at 8 00 51 AM" src="https://github.com/casanave/Pumpkin_Spice/assets/8728172/740eecf2-84a6-4a3e-9844-9768cbb793b3">